MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-install.md

 ## Installing using the PowerShellGallery

-Microsoft Teams PowerShell module is currently supported for use with Windows PowerShell 5.1 or PowerShell 7.2 & later.
+Microsoft Teams PowerShell module is currently supported for use with Windows PowerShell 5.1 or PowerShell 7.2 or later.
 Follow these steps to install the module with Windows PowerShell 5.1 for example:

 - Update to [Windows PowerShell 5.1](/powershell/scripting/windows-powershell/install/installing-windows-powershell#upgrading-existing-windows-powershell).
 If you're on Windows 10 version 1607 or higher, you already have PowerShell 5.1 installed.
 - Install [.NET Framework 4.7.2](/dotnet/framework/install) or later.